 Envoyer works well with major repository management platforms such as GitLab and Bitbucket.
 Other benefits include unlimited deployments and team members.

-The following blog will guide you through the process of deploying applications on Cloudways using Envoyer.
+The following blog will guide you through the process of deploying applications on Cloudways hosting for PHP MySQL using Envoyer.

 Create Envoyer Account and Add a Project